theoclark/sign-language/README.md

 ## Usage

-To use the app, download or clone the repository and run ```bash python app.py```.
+To use the app, download or clone the repository and run ```python app.py```.
 The model works best against a clear background.
 The hand must be inside the box.

 American Sign Language alphabet: